matuteiglesias/journal/content/Business/2025-01-01_Weekly_Goals_and_Progress_Monitoring_Plan.md

 ### Key Activities
 - Created a template for weekly goals and progress monitoring.
-- Incorporated elements of task organization and [[automation]].
+- Incorporated elements of task organization and automation.

 ### Achievements
-- Developed a comprehensive plan to enhance [[productivity]] and adaptability.
+- Developed a comprehensive plan to enhance productivity and adaptability.

 ### Pending Tasks
 - Implement the plan in the upcoming week and monitor its effectiveness.